English as an Additional Language ‘EAL’

 At Kensington, all children who start the school are allocated to the 'Rise and Shine' programme.

 ‘Rise’ specifically caters for children who will need to learn Set 1 Phonic Sounds of the English alphabet.
 This programme will take place every morning to ensure consistency in progress and achieving age-expected levels.

 Children who are already familiar with the Set 1 sounds of the programme will join the ’Shine’ programme to develop their knowledge of ‘blending sounds’ every morning.
 This is a key programme used at the school to ensure children starting the school have a much focused, tailored approach to rapidly integrate and then accelerate children’s progress to reach age-expected.
 Children in Early years are able to communicate in English as early as 6 months; Key stage 1, 3-4 months and in Key stage 2 it takes 2-3 months.

 New Arrival Programme: Three afternoons a week for half an hour

-This programme runs for two months.
-Children learn basic communication for everyday needs.
-Begin by learning greetings, places in school, stationary and classroom language.
-Progresses to face, body parts, verbs, family etc. increasing their everyday vocabulary and language week by week.
+The new arrival programme runs for two months.
+This programme equips children with basic communication skills for everyday needs.
+Children are introduced to different greetings, names and places in and around school, stationary and classroom language.
+They also begin to learn names of body parts, verbs, family etc. This helps to increase the child’s everyday vocabulary and language progressively week by week.
 The language used in this programme is structured so that children learn how to use present tense in first and third person.
-They are asking simple questions and responding to questions.
-At the end of the two month period, children are re-assessed to track their progress.
+They being to ask and respond to simple questions.
+At the end of the two month period, children are re-assessed to track their progress and next steps.

-All of this works supports the children to make rapid progress and very quickly become part of the Kensington success story.
+All of this work supports the children to make rapid progress and very quickly become part of the Kensington success story.